-- SCSG meetings are open to non-SCSG members. - SCSG members determine their sector affiliation; participants must provide information to validate their sector affiliation. - SCSG members will provide input regarding proposed regional solutions submitted for purposes of cost allocation.

-- Each sector within the SCSG has two voting members (14 total voting members). - One vote per member; majority rule. - Voting members will be determined on a biennial basis (on even numbered years) by the sector membership, and no more than one voting member may be selected from any entity. - SCSG can vote to change the number and timing of meetings with agreement by SCE&G, but changes must support the model development process and planning cycle.
+- SCSG meetings are open to the public. - SCSG members determine their sector affiliation; participants must provide information to validate their sector affiliation. - SCSG members will provide input regarding proposed Regional Projects. - Each sector within the SCSG has two voting members (14 total voting members). - One vote per member; majority rule. - Voting members will be determined on a biennial basis (on even numbered years) by the sector membership, and no more than one voting member may be selected from any entity. - SCSG can vote to change the number and timing of meetings with agreement by SCE&G, but changes must support the model development process and planning cycle.

-D. Protection of CEII
+D. Protection of Confidential Information and CEII

 Publicly available information disclosed at the SCSG meetings also will be made available on the SCRTP website.
-Information that is CEII only will be made available on the website to Stakeholders who meet SCE&G's eligibility requirements.
-These requirements are posted on SCE&G's OASIS Home Page in its Rules, Standards, and Practices.
-These requirements maybe updated and/or revised pursuant to SCE&G's posted process for updating its Rules, Standards, and Practices.
+Information that is Confidential and/or CEII will be made available on a secured portion of the SCRTP website to Stakeholders who meet SCE&G's eligibility requirements to receive Confidential Information and/or CEII.
+SCE&G will utilize the Application for Access to the SCRTP Secure Website and the Non-disclosure Agreement posted on the SCRTP website to determine a Stakeholder's eligibility to receive Confidential Information and/or CEII.
+This protection of Confidential Information and/or CEII applies to local, regional and interregional transmission planning.
 SCE&G classifies information as CEII based upon the FERC's most current definition of CEII.